A plate of gołąbki with traditional polish ingredientsA plate of gołąbki with traditional polish ingredients

 Another regional variation of gołąbki is found in the eastern region of Podlasie, where the filling is made with buckwheat groats, mushrooms, and onions.
 The sauce is typically made with a combination of tomato paste, sour cream, and garlic.
 In the northern region of Kashubia, gołąbki are often made with a mixture of pork and beef, and the filling includes rice, bacon, and onions.
 The sauce is made with a combination of tomato sauce and cream, giving it a creamy texture.
 These regional variations showcase the diversity of Polish cuisine and the creativity of its people.

-See also How to make calzone from Italy?
+See also How to make pastel de choclo from Chile?

 Tips for perfecting the texture and flavor of your gołąbki